 You don't get too much for an individual sale.
 Depending on the type of product and the way the user ends up buying it, you're looking at between 1-5% usually.
 You're right, the more traffic you have, the more money you'll make.
 But you can up the odds by really finding targeted banners and links.
 I write a Syracuse blog so all my Amazon banners are Syracuse-related products.
 And anytime I write about a random movie or book, I create an affiliate link to it.
 It's funny, the more you do it the more you'll find that people buy the most random stuff through your links.
 Because they wanted to go to Amazon to buy something but kept forgetting to go, but you gave them the reminder.
 The more you post links and integrate them not only into your blog but also your social media, the more sales you'll generate.
 It won't pay your rent but it'll make you enough to pay some bills.

-Are those $12,000 "learn to program" bootcamps a rip-off?First and foremost, get familiar with SEO strategies.
+What would be some less obvious ways someone could save money on a Vegas trip?First and foremost, get familiar with SEO strategies.
 Knowing the best ways to write a headline, set up a URL and write keywords into your posts can make or break your search engine traffic.
 Second, start linking up.
 Search engines see links to your site from larger sites as a cross-reference that you're site is worthwhile.
 Ask like-minded blogs to link you but don't be offended if they ignore you/say no. Third, get on social media.
 If everything you write doesn't go on Twitter & Facebook, you're missing out (and keep an eye on Google Plus).
 Fourth, identify "Blog Carnivals" and blogs that do linkposts and submit your best stuff to them.
 Not everything, pick your spots.
 Finally, encourage discussion & comments.
 Readers need the okay from you that its safe to share their thoughts.
 Ask for their opinions in every post with polls, questions, etc.

 I would actually recommend becoming an Amazon Affiliate and building banners and links through that.
 You can control the specifics of everything offered and really target your audience so they see things they're interested in.
 Plus, its easy to control, easy to keep track of profits and they do a good job of paying.
 Google AdSense is fine but I've run into (and heard of) issues with them denying payments for shady reasons.